ghananigans/codility-lesson-solutions/README.md

 * Find the earliest time when a frog can jump to the other side of a river.

 PermCheck
-* Check whether array A is a permutation
+* Check whether array A is a permutation.

+MissingInteger
+* Find the minimal positive integer not occuring in a given sequence.